p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-enable-private-networking.rst

 ----

 When a subnet is defined, DHCP can be set enabled or disabled, and can be changed later if desired.
-When DHCP is enable, newly created instances will run cloud-init at start and detect it, and therefore determine it isn't necessary to hard-code network settings into the operating system.
+When DHCP is enabled, newly created instances will run cloud-init at start and detect it, and therefore determine it isn't necessary to hard-code network settings into the operating system.
 If it is disabled, then these settings will be hard-coded.
 Having DHCP enabled can help